CSnimiu/cs261-group7-100001/README.md

 >* **server-setup/**
 >>   * To store docker files to run the docker image to create a NodeJS server in Docker app
 >
-and there are other folders and files related to system testing
+and there are other folders and files related to system testing and other configuration.

 ## Download Project
 You can install the *Default branch (main)* of this project by **cloning project** using the command: